JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 With those tools installed in our homes, we can rigorously measure what you already know: the Wi-Fi stinks!
-The speeds that you pay for from the ISP often fail to reach the devices that you use!
+The speeds that you pay for from your Internet Service Provider often fail to reach the devices that you use!

 A number of collaborators and community members have asked what they can do to improve this situation.
-The good news is that a few simple changes can improve your connection, and potentially save you money.
+Fortunately, a few simple changes can improve the performance of your network, and potentially save you money.
-This post will explain the tricks, but here they are:
+This post will explain those tricks, but here they are in short:

 1. Place your Wi-Fi far from big hunks of metal and other electronics, _especially_ your microwave.
-2. If at all possible, put it high up, like on a cabinet or a bookshelf.
+2. If at all possible, put your Wi-Fi high up, like on a cabinet or a bookshelf.
 3. Buy your own modem/router combo.

 ### Move the Wi-Fi away from metal and microwaves!